PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution/index.md

 ![Fedora](fedora-screenshot.png)

 [Fedora Workstation](https://getfedora.org/en/workstation/) is a great general-purpose Linux distribution, especially for those who are new to Linux.
 It is a semi-rolling release distribution.
 While some packages like GNOME are frozen until the next Fedora release, most packages (including the kernel) are updated frequently throughout the lifespan of the release.
 Each Fedora release is supported for one year, with a new version released every 6 months.
+The distribution takes an "upstream first" approach and ship packages with minimal downstream patching, and the patches are done in a sensible manner which does not unexpectedly break functionality [unlike Debian](https://github.com/keepassxreboot/keepassxc/issues/10725).

 With that, Fedora generally adopts newer technologies before other distributions e.g., [Wayland](https://wayland.freedesktop.org/) and [PipeWire](https://pipewire.org/).
 These new technologies often come with improvements in security, privacy, and usability in general.

-While lacking transactional or atomic updates, Fedora's package manager, `dnf`, has a great rollback and undo feature that is generally missing from other package managers.
+Fedora's package manager, `dnf`, has a great rollback and undo feature that is generally missing from other package managers.
 You can read more about it on [Red Hat's documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/managing_software_with_the_dnf_tool/assembly_handling-package-management-history_managing-software-with-the-dnf-tool).
+It should give you the peace of mind when running a cutting-edge distribution.

-### Fedora Silverblue
+### Fedora Atomic Desktops

-[Fedora Silverblue](https://silverblue.fedoraproject.org/) is an immutable variant of Fedora with a strong focus on container workflows.
-It follows the same release schedule as Fedora Workstation, benefiting from the same fast updates and staying very close to upstream.

-You can refer to the video by [Adam Šamalík](https://twitter.com/adsamalik) linked [above](#traditional-and-atomic-updates) on how these distributions work.
+[Fedora Atomic Desktops](https://fedoraproject.org/atomic-desktops/) are immutable variants of Fedora with a strong focus on container workflows.
+While they do not provide security benefits over Fedora, they have a much more reliable update mechanism.
+Unlike traditional Linux where packages are updated one by one, Atomic Desktops will download a whole new OS image first before rebooting to switch over to the new image.
+The system cannot fail in the middle of an update, and should something be wrong with the new image, it only takes one reboot to return the system to its previous state.
+These should give you even more confidence in running a cutting-edge distribution and updating frequently if you feel the `dnf` rollback mechanism isn't enough for you.

+[Adam Šamalík](https://twitter.com/adsamalik) has a presentation with `rpm-ostree` in action:

+{{< youtube id="-hpV5l-gJnQ">}}

+One caveat with Fedora Atomic Desktops is that `rpm-ostree` currently have a hard dependency on `grub` and does not support Unified Kernel Images at the moment.

+### SecureBlue

+[SecureBlue](https://github.com/secureblue/secureblue) provides hardened operating system images based on Fedora Atomic Desktops.
+While they do add another party of trust, their images are substantially hardened and not easily replicated by hand.
+There are several very interesting packages maintained by SecureBlue as well:
+- [Trivalent](https://github.com/secureblue/Trivalent), a hardened chromium desktop build with patches from GrapheneOS's [Vanadium](https://github.com/GrapheneOS/Vanadium).
+- [Hardened Malloc](https://github.com/secureblue/fedora-extras/tree/live/hardened_malloc).
+SecureBlue packages GrapheneOS's memory allocator and enforce it system wide, including for Flatpak applications.

-### openSUSE Tumbleweed and Aeon
+### openSUSE Aeon

-Fedora Workstation and Silverblue's European counterpart.
-These are rolling release, fast updating distributions with [transactional updates](https://kubic.opensuse.org/blog/2018-04-04-transactionalupdates/) using [Btrfs](https://en.wikipedia.org/wiki/Btrfs) and [Snapper](https://en.opensuse.org/openSUSE:Snapper_Tutorial).
+Fedora Atomic Desktop's European counterpart. openSUSE Aeon is a rolling release, fast updating distributions with [transactional updates](https://kubic.opensuse.org/blog/2018-04-04-transactionalupdates/) using [Btrfs](https://en.wikipedia.org/wiki/Btrfs) and [Snapper](https://en.opensuse.org/openSUSE:Snapper_Tutorial).

-[Aeon](https://microos.opensuse.org/) has a much smaller base system than [Tumbleweed](https://get.opensuse.org/tumbleweed) and mounts the running BTRFS subvolumes as read-only (hence its name and why it is considered an immutable distribution).
-Currently, it is still in a [Release Candidate (RC) stage](https://en.opensuse.org/Portal:Aeon), so changes are to be expected.
-Nevertheless, it is an awesome project.
+[Aeon](https://microos.opensuse.org/) has a relatively small set of base packages (thus lowering the attack surface) and mounts the running BTRFS subvolume as read-only.
+Updates are applied package by package to a new BTRFS snapshot before the system is rebooted to the new subvolume.
+This allows the rollback process to be relatively easy just like on Fedora Atomic Desktops.

 {{< youtube id="jcl_4Vh6qP4">}}